cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 Program, help facility and the documentation are designed to run in more than one language (currently in English and German).

-The current Polish program has all its menus and dialogs in Polish.
+The Polish and the Spanish program has all its menus and dialogs translated.
 The PDF files are still added in English.
+The Polsih version has translated the exhaustive online help;
+the Spanish version adds the English online help.

-For each supported language we deliver at the moment an extra setup.
+For each supported language CrypTool 1.4.20 comes with an extra installation program (setup).

 4.5.
 Restrictions / Features